-Beginning with the Group's unaudited condensed consolidated financial information as of and for the six-month period ended March 2020, the Group adopted IFRS 16 Leases applying the modified retrospective transition approach.
-The Group has not restated comparative amounts as of and for the six-month period ended March 2019 or as of and for the year ended September 2019, 2018 or 2017.
+Beginning with the Group's unaudited condensed consolidated financial information as of and for the three month period ended December 2019, the Group adopted IFRS 16 Leases applying the modified retrospective transition approach.
+The Group has not restated comparative amounts as of and for the year ended September 2019 or 2018.